analog-nico/fire-up/README.md

 - Fire Up! has a well designed API that allows you to get rid of any hardcoded require call.
 - A module requires minimal boilerplate code and remains highly maintainable.
-- You may choose to initialize your modules by easily injecting specific implementations for more general interfaces.
+- You can easily implement and inject decorators / wrappers.
 E.g. replace a socket by a secure socket.
 - You can implement your automated tests by easily injecting your mocks and spies.
 - Fire Up! is a functional and robust library with very high test coverage far beyond the 100% a test coverage tool can measure.
 - If you configure something wrong you will always get a helpful error message.

+However, do not expect:

+- Aspect-oriented programming (IMHO being able to inject decorators / wrappers is sufficient)

 ## Why I decided to write my own dependency injector